eN arts

 appointments are available on weekdays

-In the Grimm Brothers’ fairy tale Hansel and Gretel, the siblings who are led deep into the forest leave behind pieces of bread as markers to find their way back home.
-The term “breadcrumb trail” used on websites today to indicate one’s current location originates from this tale, yet in the story, the crumbs are eaten by birds and vanish without a trace.
+In the Grimm Brothers’ fairy tale Hansel and Gretel, the siblings who are led deep into the forest leave behind breadcrumbs as markers to find their way back home.
+The term “breadcrumb trail” used on websites today to indicate one’s current location originates from this tale.
+Yet in the story, the crumbs are eaten by birds and vanish without a trace.
 I find myself drawn to this uncertain and fragile way of leaving behind a path.
 It is not only because of its ambiguity, but perhaps precisely because of that ambiguity, that it conveys a strong sense of urgency.

 Ryosuke Imamura